Paracetamol Reneval, tablets 500 mg 10 pcs

 often: oliguria;

-frequency unknown: Renal colic, nonspecific bacteriuria, interstitial nephritis, papillary necrosis.
+frequency unknown: renal colic, nonspecific bacteriuria, interstitial nephritis, papillary necrosis.

-often: pyrexia, feeling of fatigue;
+often: pyrexia, feeling tired;

 rarely: general malaise/weakness.

-Influence on laboratory and instrumental findings
+Influence on the results of laboratory and instrumental studies

 often: hypokalemia, hyperglycemia;

-rarely: decreased or increased prothrombin index;
+rarely: decrease or increase in prothrombin index;

 Overdose